brucedkyle/architectures/docs/sustainability/demandrisk.md

 ## Solution overview

+*TODO: Add business drivers paragraph and need to update diagram below with Demand Risk-specific business drivers*

+![solution diagram](./media/overview.png)

-The technologies can be grouped into three main categories as shown in the following diagram:
+The solution uses the following technologies, which can be grouped into three main categories as shown in the following diagram:

 - Core application systems.
 Often customer-provided technologies, such as order management, facilities management.
 These systems can be stand-alone applications, on premises and cloud services, databases.
 - Foundational infrastructure.
-The Red Hat/IBM solution is built on RedHat OpenShift.
+The Red Hat/IBM solution is built on Red Hat OpenShift.
 Data is routed through API management.
 Events are routed through Business Automation tools such as Business Automation Workshop.
 - Inventory Optimisation platform

-![solution diagram](./media/overview.png)

 ## Understock